bugzilla/bugzilla/docs/en/rst/customizing/templates.rst

 :file:`template/en/custom`.
-Templates in this directory structure automatically override any identically-named and identically-located templates in the :file:`default` directory.

-The :file:`custom` directory does not exist at first and must be created if you want to use it.
+Templates in this directory structure automatically override any identically-named and identically-located templates in the :file:`template/en/default` directory.
+(The :file:`custom` directory does not exist by default and must be created if you want to use it.)

-The second method of customization should be used if you use the overwriting method of upgrade, because otherwise your changes will be lost.
-This method may also be better if you are using the Bzr method of upgrading and are going to make major changes, because it is guaranteed that the contents of this directory will not be touched during an upgrade, and you can then decide whether to continue using your own templates, or make the effort to merge your changes into the new versions by hand.
+The second method of customization should be used if you are going to make major changes, because it is guaranteed that the contents of this directory will not be touched during an upgrade, and you can then decide whether to continue using your own templates, or make the effort to merge your changes into the new versions by hand.